-Many family treatment courts (FTCs) are challenged with effectively responding to participant behavior.
+Many Family Treatment Courts (FTCs) are challenged with effectively responding to participant behavior.
 The complexities of supporting real behavior change and providing accountability to achieve the goals of recovery and safe parenting require a renewed mindset towards sanctions and incentives.
-This Café Conversation will explore key considerations on responding to participant behavior and the wide range of responses available.
+This Café Conversation explores key considerations on responding to participant behavior and the wide range of responses available.
 This will require your team to be individualistic yet fair, problem-solving and therapeutic in its approach.
 FTCs will also need to consider the underlying causes of the behavior and the effect of the response on the participant’s children, and the parent’s engagement in treatment and supportive services.

 In this Podcast Interview we interview the Honorable Dana J. Kenworthy, who presides on the Family Treatment Court in Grant County, Indiana.
 This podcast hosted by CFF Senior Program Associate Tessa Richter explores Hon.
 Kenworthy and her team moved towards a move behavioral approach and thoughtful approaches regarding responding to participant behavior and decision-making involving reunification.